Love it or hate it, laundry has to be done! You might be cleaning your clothes but your laundry detergent might just be dirtying the planet!

 In this review, we’re covering the environmental impact of laundry detergents and what to look for in an eco-friendly alternative.
-Then, to make it even easier for you, we review 13 of the best eco-friendly laundry detergents to try today!
+Then, to make it even easier for you, we review some of the best eco-friendly laundry detergents to try today!

 Let’s dive right in!